GCL Content and Methodology

 - Case Studies: Case studies are used to illustrate and identify best practices and strategies that could be applied in other contexts to solve critical issues.

-- High-profile Guest Speakers: Special guests are invited to speak about their areas of expertise in relation to the topics on the academic calendar, giving the participants the opportunity to exchange ideas and create links with important leaders from diverse sectors.
+- High-profile Guest Speakers: Special guests are invited to speak about their areas of expertise concerning the topics on the academic calendar, allowing the participants to exchange ideas and create links with important leaders from diverse sectors.